(4 votes, average: 5.00 out of 5)

 Apart from the above, another reason one must opt for an EV is the application of a Hardware Token.
 Upon issuing EV Code Signing Certificate by the CA, its private key is sent via an external USB drive.
 It is an extra security layer so that only a few people can gain access to it.
 Moreover, it gets stored offline, thereby preventing malicious actors from gaining access.

 The external USB or hardware token is the key to security, as a business cannot sign software without one.
-A hardware token can be defined as a physical device that is used for incorporating robust authentication into a system.
-So how is it used in EV Code Signing Certificate?
+A hardware token can be defined as a physical device that incorporates robust authentication into a system.
+So, how is it used in the EV Code Signing Certificate?
 Let us discuss this.

-As discussed above, the EV Code Signing Certificate secures the source code of the software with the application of encryption and hashing mechanism.
+As discussed above, the EV Code Signing Certificate secures the software’s source code with encryption and hashing mechanism.
 Typically, to maintain the integrity of the code, each organization goes through a series of steps while obtaining the certificate.
 So, let us talk about those steps.

 Suppose the hash function produced while downloading is incorrect, the browsers will immediately recognize that the software is compromised and display a warning message to the users.